NickKarpowicz/LightwaveExplorer/README.md

   The first thing you'll need is [Homebrew](https://brew.sh/).
 If you go there, you'll see a command that you have to run in the terminal.
 Just paste it and follow the instructions.

   I also made a build script that you can run in the same way; just copy and paste the command below that matches your system and it will compile everything it needs and put the application in your Applications folder.
 It will take a while, so go get a coffee!

+  (Please note that what's happening here is a shell script from the internet piped into the terminal.
+Never do this if you don't trust the developer, and even then it's a good idea to check the contents of the script by pasting the URL into your browser.
+Essentially, this is like letting me type into your Mac's terminal.
+I'm using it to compile the code and copy the resulting app, but someone at your terminal can also delete or copy your files.)

   Apple Silicon (M1, M2, .etc) version: